lwsjs/local-web-server/README.md

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](https://github.com/feross/standard)
 [![Join the chat at https://gitter.im/75lb/local-web-server](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/75lb/local-web-server?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-***This project does not yet use the latest Koa modules (some dependencies are out of date) because the recent Koa upgrade made node v7.6 the minimum supported version.
-This tool works with node v4.0.0 or higher.
-However, local-web-server v2 will likely require node v7.6 and above.***
+***This project does not yet use the latest Koa modules (therefore some dependencies are out of date) because the recent Koa upgrade made node v7.6 the minimum supported version.
+This tool supports node v4 and higher.
+The next version of this tool will likely require node v7.6 and above.***

 # local-web-server
 A simple web-server for productive front-end development.
 Typical use cases: